-Table 4 Official Community Viewed the content of the Table 4.
-Official Community I Plan (OCP)) ana its relationsni p to the CWRP.
+Table 4.
+Official Community Plan (OCP) and its relationship to the CWRP.

 Section Description & Relationship to CWRP 3.7 The East Sector Special Planning Area This section details land management considerations for this portion of land that hosts several rare plant communities and species at risk.
 The objectives for this area include balancing environmental protection and recreational use with risk (i.e., flooding) mitigation.
 Considerations for species and ecosystems at risk are discussed in further detail in Section 3.3.6 - Environmental Values.
 4.2 Tourist Commercial Development Permit Area 4.2.4 Guideline e. mandates the use of landscape screening for parking clusters and storage and service areas from residential and pedestrian view.
 A provision should be added for FireSmart species recommendations to ensure that flammable cedar hedging is not prevalent.
 4.5 Interface Wildfire Development Permit Area This section outlines the mandates required for development within the designation Interface Wildfire Development Permit Area (DPA).
 Guidelines and objectives are provided for the protection of development from hazardous conditions.
 Provisions include: The use of FireSmart building materials and design (e.g., steep roof to prevent debris accumulation and screened vent openings to prevent embers from entering structure).
 The use of FireSmart vegetation management as standard for intermediate and extended zone (e.g., pruning and debris clean-up).
 Wildfire Development Permits must include a Fire Mitigation Report, site plan, and landscape plan The DPA does not include the 'built up' area of the Village.
 See Map 2 for DPA coverage and Section 5.4 - Development Considerations for further details.